 Cephalopods in Mind

-Neuroscience, the study of brain, and ethology, the study of animal behavior, constitute the blossoming, interdisciplinary field of neuroethology.
+Neuroscience, the study of the brain, and ethology, the study of animal behavior, constitute the blossoming, interdisciplinary field of neuroethology.

 “When scientists examine the brain, we don’t study it in isolation, but rather, in the context of behavior – much of neuroscience is actually neuroethology,” said Professor Sam Reiter, the head of the newly formed Computational Neuroethology Unit at the Okinawa Institute of Science and Technology Graduate University (OIST).